A Basis for Competition in Fishing Derbies

 For More Information

-Distributed by Dr. Wes Neal, Assistant Extension Professor, Wildlife and Fisheries.
-Written by Dr. Harold L. Schramm Jr., Mississippi Cooperative Fish and Wildlife Research Unit; Dr. Stephen A. Flickinger, Department of Fishery and Wildlife Biology, Colorado State University; and Dr. Martin W. Brunson, Mississippi State University.
+Distributed by Wes Neal, PhD, Extension/Research Professor, Wildlife, Fisheries, and Aquaculture.
+Written by Harold L. Schramm Jr., PhD, Mississippi Cooperative Fish and Wildlife Research Unit; Stephen A. Flickinger, PhD, Professor Emeritus, Fishery and Wildlife Biology, Colorado State University; and Martin W. Brunson, PhD, Extension Professor (retired), Wildlife, Fisheries, and Aquaculture.